USAFA-ECE/ece382/docs/Assignments/project.md

 ## 💻 Procedure

+### Timeline

+- L36 0700: Design Presentation slides (Gradescope and Instructors)
+    - All cadets must submit their presentation files to their instructors NLT L36 0700.
+    - **_No grace days_** can be used for the powerpoint slides.
+- L36/37: Design Presentations
+- L39 0700: Demos Due
+    - Early bird **[3 Bonus Points]** Finish any one level by T37 (Thu 30 Nov Dec) 2359
+    - Late Demos: You can use grace days, but all products must be submitted NLT T40 2359 (by the Dean's policy).
+    - No grace days can be used for early bird demos.
+- L39: Race (during your section)
+- T40 2359: Final report & Code
+    - No grace days can be used.
+All products must be submitted by T40 at midnight.

 ### Requirements for all levels

 - Do not use hard-coded numbers.
 Use `#define` and `const`.
 For example, do not use